ufal/UMR/doc/UMR-CS-guidelines-notes-sent-level.md

 2) **American approach – summary in Czech**

-Predicated processes are the most prototypical subcategory of events, corresponding cross-linguistically to unmarked verbs --> always identified as events
+Predicated processes are the most prototypical subcategory of events, corresponding cross-linguistically to unmarked verbs --> always identified as events ... regardless of whether they are in an independent clause, or a dependent clause
+(and thus should be annotated with the use of the **frame files**)

 3) **our comments to the American approach**

-What about auxiliary, modal and phase verbs?
+- What about auxiliary, modal and phase verbs?

-What about LVC (CPHR)
+- What about LVC (CPHR) ...
+TO READ: J Bonn et al (2023): UMR Annotation of Multiword Expressions

+- What about MWEs ...
+TO READ: J Bonn et al (2023): UMR Annotation of Multiword Expressions

 What about copula, existential "to be", ...?